Bynaryman/bynaryman.github.io/_posts/2024-10-28-bryce-sky130hd-retro-raytracing.md

 ### What Is Next

-Next up is animating the sky so the reflections slide over the lifted layers -- simple camera lock, Bryce sky drifting, and a short loop back into Blender for grading.
+Next up is animating the sky so the reflections slide over the lifted layers—simple camera lock, Bryce sky drifting, and a short loop back into Blender for grading.
 Once that is in place I will share the video and bundle the OBJ for anyone who wants to remix the cell further.